lucaspcamargo/troublob/README.md

-# dweep-gen
+# Dweep Genesis
-Version of old Dweep shareware game on Sega Genesis (using SGDK)
+Version of old [Dweep](https://en.wikipedia.org/wiki/Dweep) shareware game for the Sega MegaDrive (using SGDK)

 ![Screenshot of the game](./doc/screenshot.png "Game screenshot")

 ## About

-This is a SGDK port of the old shareware game Dweep.
+This is a work-in-progress SGDK port of the old shareware game Dweep.
-Not much to talk about for now, still in the beginning.
+The main objective of the project is to be a good C programming exercise, as well as a way tor realize a long-standing desire to code for the Genesis.

+Most of the game subsystems are in place, and we have a good base for the game.
+Now the focus is on getting the gameplay mechanics and objects working.

 Next major milestones would be:
 + ~~A* navigation for Dweep~~
 + ~~Collision with walls and objs~~